Alex Reid (fighter)

 Alexander Aristides Reid (born 21 July 1975) is an English former mixed martial artist (MMA), fighting under Bellator, BAMMA and Cage Rage.
-He is an actor, having been in Hollyoaks also making an appearance in Drifters.
+He is also an actor, having been in Hollyoaks and making an appearance in Drifters.
 Reid was the winner of Channel 4's 7th and final series of Celebrity Big Brother in 2010.

 Early life

 Reid was born in Aldershot, Hampshire, where he attended the Connaught School.
 His father was a paratrooper and his mother was a homemaker.
 He is the youngest of six siblings.

 Career

 Acting

 Reid played Jason Cunliffe in the Channel 4 soap-opera Hollyoaks in 2001.
 He appeared in the comedy series My Hero in 2002.
 He also appeared in the TV Series Drifters (2016), as himself.

 Mixed martial arts

 Reid first got into martial arts at 14 and subsequently turned to mixed martial arts: "It was just a natural progression.
 I started off doing Kung Fu, Karate-style tournaments before moving on to Boxing, Kickboxing, a little bit of Judo, Jiu-Jitsu.
 MMA was a natural progression for a young lad wanting to find the latest and best style.
 It's just the most efficient and effective blend of martial arts really."
 He participated in mixed martial arts promotions Cage Rage, BAMMA and UCMMA and made his professional mixed martial arts debut in 2000.

 Between 2004 and 2007, Reid appeared in the Cage Rage Championships.
 During this period, he achieved a record of 8 wins and 2 losses.
 On 22 September 2007, Reid faced Matt Ewin for the Cage Rage British Middleweight Championship at Cage Rage 23: Unbelievable, where he completed to fight until full time in which lost by a few points.